AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

     /// Construct a new instance of MyContract
     /// * `contract_id` - what your contract should be called in local state (*not* on-chain)
     /// * `chain` - the environment to deploy to
-    pub fn new(contract_id: &str, chain: &Chain) -> Self {
+    pub fn new(contract_id: &str, chain: Chain) -> Self {
         // Use an absolute path
         let wasm_path = "../../target/wasm32-unknown-unknown/release/my-contract.wasm";
        // OR give the contract name and set the ARTIFACTS_DIR environment variable to the artifacts folder let wasm_path = "my-contract";
         Self(
             Contract::new(contract_id, chain)
             .with_wasm_path(wasm_path),
             // Mocked environments are also available and can be used for integartion testing...
 See Integration Testing )
     }
 }